Berkeley-CS61B/website-fa23/materials/lab/lab06/index.md

 ## Lab Notes

-The underlying array has been provided for you in the skeleton code. **Do not delete or modify it, as this will affect the tests on Gradescope**.
+The underlying array has been provided for you in the skeleton code. **Do not delete or modify it, as this will affect the tests on Gradescope.
+Please make sure to use this variable as we use it for testing**.
 In addition, the method called `returnData` is also given in the skeleton code and is provided for testing purposes - **as is the same with the array, do not delete or modify it or the tests on Gradescope will break**.

 **Please note, for this lab, we will work with non-negative integers as the items in our disjoint sets.**